 Hand-Tinted or Hand-Painted Photographs

-How to Order – Double click on the photograph – Image is enlarged – Lower left corner is a Shopping cart icon – Click – Price list will appear.
+How to Order on the website – Double click on the photograph – Image is enlarged – Lower left corner is a Shopping cart icon – Click – Price list will appear.

-On location, I photograph images in 35 mm format.
-After editing the work, I print the negative on fiber based paper, then hand paint the image, using Marshall’s oil paint and pencil.
+My technique on location; I photograph images in 35 mm format.
+After editing the work, I print the negative on fiber based paper, then hand paint the image, using Marshall’s oil paint and pencils.
 I teach “How to Paint Photographs” here in Marin.
 My new technique is hand-tinting digital photographs and the series is called “The Beauty of Culture”.

 Hand-Painted and Black & White Diptychs

 email us with the image number, title, and shipping information.
 You will receive a confirmation email with instructions for sending payment by cashier check or Pay Pal.
 Payment is required before shipment.
 Prices are:

 Hand tinted or Hand Painted Photograph 5″ x 7” Unframed – $325.00

 Hand Tinted or Hand Painted Photograph 8″ x 10″ Unframed – $450.00

 Hand painted and Black & White Diptych Photograph, 5”x 7” Framed – $775.00